nicotsou/nicotsou.com/content/blog/tltr-typescript-structural-type-system/index.md

 ---
 title: The Structural Type System of TypeScript
 date: '2022-05-14T22:12:00.000Z'
-description: What differenciates TypeScript from all the other programming languages?
+description: What differentiates TypeScript from all the other programming languages?
 How its types are related?
 type: post
 cover: './cover.png'
 ---